Straight, or with a Splash of History

-Five distilleries in the Lexington area have regular tour programs.
-And just like the different brands of bourbon they produce, the distilleries themselves have distinct personalities.
+Six historic distilleries in the Lexington area have regular tour programs.
+And just like the brands of bourbon they produce, the distilleries themselves have distinct personalities.
 Admission, how the tours are handled, what the tour includes, and the approaches to production vary from distillery to distillery.

-At all five distilleries, unless you're bringing a group of ten or more, reservations are not necessary.
+Unless you're bringing a group of ten or more, reservations are not necessary.
 Bring your camera - you can take all the photos you like.
 Children are welcome.
-The tours do involve a fair amount of walking and stair-climbing, so wear comfortable shoes.
-Since some of the walking is outdoors, if rain is predicted, bring along an umbrella or raincoat.
+The tours involve a fair amount of walking, some of it outdoors, and stair-climbing, so wear comfortable shoes.
 Your tour group may include some international visitors.
 Along with the United States, Australia, Japan and Germany are bourbon-loving countries, according to the Kentucky Distillers Association.

 Bluegrass Note: Bourbon making is full of colorful terms.
 The mash of fermenting grains is called "Beer."
 After distilling, but before it is barreled, bourbon is clear, like vodka.
 At Wild Turkey Distillery they call this "white dog."
 (The charring of the barrel adds the color through the aging process.)
-Legally, bourbon must be aged at least two years.
 Most distilleries age their products four to 12 years.
 Each year of aging, about three percent of the bourbon in the barrel is lost to evaporation or to leaching into the barrel itself; this bourbon that disappears before bottling is called the "angel's share."

 The Woodford Reserve.
-All Kentucky distilleries are steeped in tradition; The Woodford Reserve Distillery, a restored historic distillery in Woodford County, is a showplace of the distiller's art and Kentucky bourbon heritage.
+This restored historic distillery in Woodford County, is a showplace of the distiller's art and Kentucky bourbon heritage.

 The tour, leisurely in pace and sprinkled with fascinating distilling history and terms, covers the process from sour mash starter to "farewell" (the residue of aroma left in an empty barrel).
-A small bus transports you from the Visitors Center to the distillery buildings, minimizing walking and weather problems.
-The tour begins and ends at the Visitors Center, where exhibits explain bourbon making and bourbon history and a long porch offers a scenic overlook of the whole operation.
-The large gift shop includes a wide variety of Kentucky crafts.
+The tour begins and ends at the Visitors Center, where a long porch offers a scenic overlook of the whole operation.
+A small bus transports you from the Visitors Center to the distillery buildings The large gift shop includes a wide variety of Kentucky crafts.

 The Woodford Distillery is open to visitors from 9 a.m. to 5 p.m.
 Mondays through Saturdays with tours on the hour beginning at 10 a.m. with the last tour at 3 p.m.
 Open seasonally on Sundays (March through December) with tours at 1, 2 and 3 p.m.
-These tours are $10.
-Special tours that require a reservation offered on Tuesdays, Wednesdays and Thursdays.
-The Corn to Cork Tour is offered at 2:30 on Tuesdays and Thursays, and the Natonal Landmakr tour is offered at 2:30 on Wednesdays.
-Admission for these tours is $30.
-April through September, you can enjoy a gourmet picnic lunch from 9 a.m. to 5 p.m.
+These tours are $20.
+The Bourbon Legacy Tour requires a reservation and is offered on Tuesdays at 9:30 a.m.
+Admission is $50.
+You can enjoy a gourmet lunch in the Glenn's Creek Cafe from 9 a.m. to 5 p.m.
 Monday through Saturday, and Sundays from noon until 4 p.m.

 Set amid horse farms, The Woodford Reserve Distillery is a scenic drive from Lexington via US 60 (Versailles Road).
 Shortly after passing the US 60/Ky.
 1685 intersection, turn left onto Grassy Spring Road; when the road dead ends turn right onto McCracken Pike.
 Woodford Reserve is on the left.
 (859) 879-1812.

 Bluegrass Note: Lexington is a convenient base of operation if you plan to visit several distilleries.
-Right in the heart of Bourbon country, Lexington has over 60 hotels to choose in a variety of price ranges.
-And you'll be staying in a city with a signficatn role in the early history of the Bourbon industry.
+Right in the heart of Bourbon country, Lexington has over 70 hotels to choose in a variety of price ranges.
+And you'll be staying in a city with a significant role in the early history of the Bourbon industry.

 Wild Turkey Distillery.
 Although the Wild Turkey brand of bourbon wasn't introduced until 1952 (supposedly named because the hunting partners of then- company president Thomas McCarthy loved the bourbon he always brought along on their annual turkey shoot), the lineage of bourbon and bourbon making at this site at the Kentucky River near Lawrenceburg goes back to the mid 19th-century.

 The tour you take today reveals an intriguing combination of tradition and modern mass production.
-In the fermentation room, for example, 70-year-old cypress tanks stand next to modern stainless steel ones (the old tanks will be used as long as possible, according to the tour guides).
+In the fermentation room, 70-year-old cypress tanks stand next to modern stainless steel ones.
 If you happen to run into Master Distiller Jimmy Russell in the warehouse and hear him talk about the time and personal effort that went into developing just the right mix of aging for the "Rare Breed" barrel proof bourbon -- "Jimmy's pride and joy," your guide explains -- you're reminded that many aspects of fine bourbon making will always be low tech.

 Your visit begins and ends at a visitor center and gift shop located in a cottage across the road from the distillery buildings.
 You can take home everything from a keychain to an amusing T-shirt to collector decanters featuring the Wild Turkey turkey.

-NInety minute tours are given Monday through Saturday at 10:30 a.m., 12:30 p.m., 2:30 p.m.and 3:30 p.m.
-Thirty minute tours are offered on the hour from 9 a.m. to 3 p.m.
-Open seasonally on Sundays as well (March through December).
-Closed major holidays.
+Tours are given Monday through Saturday on the hour starting at 9 a.m.
+The last tour of the day is at 4 p.m.
+Open seasonally on Sundays as well (March through December) with the first tour at 11 a.m. and the last tour at 3 p.m.
+Closed on major holidays.
 In the summer months, the tour might not include the fermentation room.
-The "Turkey Tour" is $5; free to those under 21 and to members of the military with I.D.
-Call (502) 839-2182 for more information.
+The "Barrel to Bottle" tour is $11; free to those under 21 and to members of the military with ID.

 To get there from Lexington, take a scenic drive along US 60 West to Versailles, then US 62 West to the distillery near Lawrenceburg.
-The distillery is about 23 miles west of Lexington at 1525 Tyrone Road.
+The distillery is about 23 miles west of Lexington at 1417 Versailles Road.
 (502) 839-2182.